 Have you been avoiding avoiding talking to your family about race?
-Or maybe denying that it you even have to broach the subject.
-But, the time is upon us, friends.
-Whether you feel like “oh, of course, I am an anti-racist or perhaps you are of the I-don't-see-color genre.
-No matter your stance, grabbing some books and sitting down with some friends and family, is never a bad thing!
-So let's get started and figure out how to educate you and your family about racism.
+Or maybe denying that you even have to broach the subject.
+The time is upon us, friends.
+Whether you feel like “oh, of course, I am an anti-racist!” or perhaps you are of the “I-don't-see-color” genre.
+No matter your stance, grabbing some books and sitting down with some friends and family is never a bad thing!
+So, let's get started to figure out how to educate you, and your family, about racism.

-If you don't know how to jump into the racism conversation with your child, don't!
-Thanks Matthew Cherry's award winning short, you and your littles can watch a story unfold and see how the conversation unfolds when it stops.
-And did we mention it won Oscar?
-So, yes, you will want to watch this “cartoon” right along side of them.
+If you don't know how to jump into the racism conversation with your child, this will help!
+Thanks to Matthew Cherry's award winning short, you and your littles can watch a story unfold.
+After that, watch how the conversation naturally unfolds for all of you.
+And did we mention it won an Oscar?
+So definitely watch this “cartoon” right alongside them.

-Instead of popping open the laptop every evening to share more stories about kids of different races, you can hit an online bookstore, your local bookstore, or a local library to delve into these books.
+Instead of popping open the laptop every evening, to share more stories about kids of different races, hit up your local bookstore!
+Or library.
+And then delve into these books.
 And yes, they are kid-tested and parent-approved!

 Hair Love by Matthew Cherry (Yes!
-Same as the short film above, but in bedtime story version!)
+It's the same as the short film above, but in bedtime story version!)

 The Gospel in Color by We are Patrol

 Sulwe by Lupita Nyong'o is for kids and parents alike.
 Wondering the origin of some of these kids book?
 Us, too!
 A great way to understand a different perspective on race and education is to hear it in someone's own words.
-HERE you will find a great NPR interview with a little background of the author and the book.
+This is a great NPR interview with a little background of the author and the book.

 The Other Side by Jacqueline Woodson